Placement API Developer Notes¶

 ROUTE_DECLARATIONS map defined in the

 Mapping is by URL plus request method.
-The destination is a complete WSGI application, using the wsgify method from WebOb to provide a Request object that provides convenience methods for accessing request headers, bodies, and query parameters and for generating responses.
+The destination is a complete WSGI application, using a subclass of the wsgify method from WebOb to provide a Request object that provides convenience methods for accessing request headers, bodies, and query parameters and for generating responses.
 In the placement API these mini-applications are called handlers.
+The wsgify subclass is provided in nova.api.openstack.placement.wsgi_wrapper as PlacementWsgify.
+It is used to make sure that JSON formatted error responses are structured according to the API-WG errors guideline.

 This division between middleware, dispatch and handlers is supposed to provide clues on where a particular behavior or functionality should be implemented.
 Like most such systems, this doesn’t always work but is a useful tool.